appseconnect/docs/_posts/home.md

 1. The Implementation Team will do user activation.
 Click [User Activation](https://appseconnect.freshdesk.com/a/solutions/articles/4000073318) to view the same.

+2. You will receive an activation mail in the provided email id with UserId & Password (one time password)         details.

+3. Click on the link and the user account gets activated.

+4. Now login to the portal with the provided UserId & Password (one time password) details.

+5. You are now logged in to the APPSeCONNECT portal.

+6. To change the password, go to "Home - My Profile" section and click on "Change Details" to change your            password.

+**ProTip:** If a user cannot access the temporary password sent by APPSeCONNECT, for any reason, and Organization admin or any person resend activation link, the user will get only activation link.
+As the product APPSeCONNECT is GDPR complaint, password is not stored.
+So, to log in the user has to choose the forgot password section.

 ## Existing Customer Logging Information